+Application for 1915(c) HCBS Waiver: Draft VA.007.04.01 - Jan 01, 2025

-Spe cify applicable (if f any) limits on the amount, frequency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-vices shall be avai uthorization. ilable for one transition per individual and shall be expended within nine months from the da te
+Services shall be available for one transition per individual and shall be expended within nine months from the date of authorization.

-The total cost of these e services shall not exceed \$5,000, per-person lifetime limit.
+The total cost of these services shall not exceed \$5,000, per-person lifetime limit.

-Serv vice Delivery Met thod (check each that applies):

-☐ Participant t-directed as specified in Appendix E

-X Provider m anaged

-Spe cify whether the s service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):

-☐ Legally Res sponsible Person

-Relative

-Legal Guar rdian

-Pro vider Specificatio ons:

-Provider Category Provider Type Title

-Agency Transition Services Provider
+Provider Category Provider Type Title Agency Transition Services Provider